dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-2 CPU Utilization.md

 ## CPU Utilization

-CPU utilization is the percentage of time the CPU was busy during a time period.
+CPU utilization is the percentage of time the core was busy during a time period.
 Technically, a CPU is considered utilized when it is not running the kernel `idle` thread.

 $$
 CPU~Utilization = \frac{CPU\_CLK\_UNHALTED.REF\_TSC}{TSC},